leliamesteban/algolearn/Method.md

 ## Option 4: 1,000,000 < n - Binary search or clever tricks - O(log(n)) or constant

 O(log(n)) just means the time it takes increases by 1 every time the input increases by x10, which is a very slow increase.

+# Methods

+## Two pointers

+## Sliding subarray / sliding window

+Two pointers but applied to subarrays instead of traversing the array.